Jerome- a Bangladeshi working in one of Dubai’s malls

 Me: Wow!
 Cool shot.
 Maybe it's a PR stunt.
 That's not everyday is it?

 Jerome: No, definitely not everyday.
-A lot of times it can be challenging to ride, cause it stinks inside; a lot of body odor and poor hygiene.
+A lot of times it can be challenging to ride, because it stinks inside; a lot of body odor and poor hygiene.

 Ali looks over Jerome a little surprised.